ForgeApps/anaconda/README.markdown

 	* `auto_upload` - If set to true, upload will begin as soon as a file is selected.
 Default: *false*
 	* `auto_submit` - If set to true, form will submit automatically when upload is completed.
 Useful when mixed with `auto_upload: true`, especially if the file field is the only field on the form.
 Default: *true* when auto_upload is false; *false* when auto_upload is true.
   * `base_key` - If supplied, this will be the base_key used for this upload
-  * `remove_button` - If set to a non-false value it will display a link that, when clicked, will set all the anaconda fields to empty strings.
-This will cause the file to be removed when the form is submitted.
-If set to a string, the string will be used as the content for the link.

 *  Fields